-“The mission of School District 27J, with the support of the family and community, is to ensure that ALL students have the knowledge, skills, and attitudes needed for present and future competence and success.”
+“The mission of 27J Schools, with the support of the family and community, is to ensure that ALL students have the knowledge, skills, and attitudes needed for present and future competence and success.”

 This is the fundamental purpose of our work.
 Our mission drives teaching and learning across our system and frames the decisions that we make as a school district.